All Episodes

 Blinken said when he walked in that Biden clearly didn't know who he was.

-Uh Lloyd Austin, he sort of recognized, but he didn't know what he was.
+Lloyd Austin, he sort of recognized, but he didn't know what he was.

 He allows the cameras to come in.

-So um he talks about a lot of stuff, Texas, the horrible, horrible situation in Texas.
+Texas, the horrible, horrible situation in Texas.

-Now let me just explain how this works, because a lot of people are upset.
+Now, let me just explain how this works because a lot of people are upset.

-The media is out and out lying about Trump uh cutting the National Weather Service, and that caused the problem.
+The media is out and out lying about Trump cutting the National Weather Service, and that caused the problem.

 None of this is true.